influxdata/docs-v2/content/v2.0/influxdb-templates/_index.md

 ## Stacks
 **InfluxDB stacks** are stateful InfluxDB templates.
-Any time you apply a template, InfluxDB associates the applied resources with a stack.
+When you apply a template, InfluxDB associates resources in the template with a stack.
-Use stacks to gracefully add, update, and remove templated resources over time.
+Use stacks to add, update, or remove templated resources over time.

 For more information, see [InfluxDB Stacks](#influxdb-stacks) below.